Purpose: It allows the company to view your analytic and communication skills in a situation that simulates problems you might encounter on the job.

 - Practice case questions with a friend until you feel comfortable with the approach.

 - BCG Interview Tips Tips and case examples for interviewing for business

 - Case Questions Tips on how to interview to be a consultant

 - Case Study Tips Case study tips from McKinsey

 - Ace the Case [pdf] Case interviewing tips from Bain

 - Team Leader game Are you ready to manage a team?
 Try out this online game from McKinsey.

 - Interactive case interview from Oliver Wyman

 The CDO Resource Library, Section 9, has many resources to help you prepare for the case interview.
-You can also review a list of case interview resources on the Career Access Resource Library (CARL) online database.
-Good starts are the Vault Guide to the Case Interview and Vault Case Interview Practice Guide, available for free download through the CDO's online Vault Career Insider Library or you may check them out in the CDO Resource Library in the office.
+Utilize Career Tools to search the CDO Library and other online resources related to consulting and case interviews.
+In addition, you have access to the Vault Guide to the Case Interview and Vault Case Interview Practice Guide, available for free download through the CDO's online Vault Career Insider Library.